 And I certainly hope that friends don’t judge friends who do things like put chocolate chips in their cinnamon rolls.
 That wouldn’t be very nice.

-Not only did I totally love the touch of the chocolate chips in these cinnamon buns, but I thought the chocolate and butterscotch combo was perfection.
+Not only did I totally love the touch of the chocolate chips in these cinnamon buns, but I thought the chocolate and butterscotch icing combo was perfection.
 The rolls were ooey, gooey, and everything you really want cinnamon rolls to be.

-The thing of this is… I could literally have a cinnamon roll waiting for me every morning.
+The thing of this is… It’s very possible for me to literally have a cinnamon roll waiting for me every morning.
 I’d just need to keep a few batches of these in the freezer at all times.
 Bake when needed and then re-heat a roll each morning.
-In fact I have the second pan waiting for me in the freezer as we speak…

 I can be pretty resourceful when needed.

 What breakfast item would you like waiting for you every morning?

 If you liked these chocolate chip cinnamon rolls, be sure to check out my Blueberry Funfetti Cinnamon Rolls or my Gingerbread Rolls with Eggnog Glaze.
 I also want to try this Cinnamon Roll Bread Pudding from A Bajillian Recipes!

 Are these Chocolate Chip Cinnamon Rolls with Butterscotch icing best for brunch or dessert?
 I'll let you decide just as long as you make these as soon as possible!

 - 1/2 cup vegetable oil

 - 4 1/2 cups all-purpose flour